Connected Agents (MCP)

 - Choose OAuth or browser sign-in when the client asks how to authenticate.

-- Approve the requested MCP scopes.
+- Approve the client connection.

 Scopes